-All incoming college freshmen are invited to apply to the CHED Scholarship Program 2022.
-CHED Scholarship 2022- StuFAPs aims to provide financial assistance to students who are enrolled in authorized public or private Higher Education Institutions (HEIs).
-This helps to ensure that education shall be accessible to all especially to underprivileged and deserving students.
+All incoming college freshmen are invited to apply to the CHED Scholarship Program in 2024.
+CHED Scholarship 2024-StuFAPs aims to provide financial assistance to students who are enrolled in authorized public or private higher education institutions (HEIs).
+This helps to ensure that education is accessible to all, especially to underprivileged and deserving students.

 Qualified beneficiaries shall enroll or must be currently enrolled in any CHED priority courses as per CMO No. 1 s.
-2104 and shall receive financial assistance amounting to Php 15,000 to Php 30,000 per semester whichever program an applicant qualifies.
+2104 and shall receive financial assistance amounting to Php 15,000 to Php 30,000 per semester, whichever program an applicant qualifies for.

-Who can apply to CHED Scholarship 2022 Program?
+Who can apply to the CHED Scholarship 2024 Program?

 - Must be a Filipino citizen;